Let's Make Love (song)

-The song won them a Grammy Award for Best Country Collaboration with Vocals in 2001.

-Its b-side, "There Will Come a Day", later charted at number 35 on Hot Country Songs in 2001, based on unsolicited airplay.
+The song became a commercial success, peaking at number six and spending 45 weeks on the Hot Country Songs chart, becoming Hill's longest running and McGraw's second longest running single.
+A music video was later released, which was directed by Lili Fini Zanuck, which featured the couple in and around Paris.
+The video became a great success and was played regularly on stations like CMT and GAC.
+The song later won the 2001 Grammy Award for Best Country Collaboration with Vocals.
+The single's b-side, "There Will Come a Day" later charted on the Hot Country Songs chart in 2001, reaching as high as number 35 solely on unsolicited airplay.

 Cover

 Australian born Irish singer Johnny Logan covered the song as a duet with Natasja Crone.
 It was released as single and included on his 2001 album, Reach for Me.

 The Italian singer Patrizio Buanne covered this song twice for his album Forever Begins Tonight: in English and in a bilingual Spanglish version.

 Chart positions

 "Let's Make Love" debuted at number 65 on Hot Country Songs dated for November 20, 1999 based on unsolicited airplay.
 As an album cut, it reached as high as number 52 and spent 20 weeks on the charts before falling off.
 Upon its release as a single, it re-entered on the May 20, 2000 chart at number 60.